 Qualified health plan.
-A health plan that meets the requirements of federal law and is certified as meeting the requirements to be offered on the Federally Facilitated Marketplace.
+A health plan that meets the requirements of federal law and is certified by the Marketplace as meeting the requirements.

 Reasonable expectation of improvement.
 A reasonable expectation that the member's condition will improve over a predictable period of time according to generally accepted standards in the medical community.